 (iii) new Equipment is to be chosen following trials (in which case it shall summarise the main criteria for the selection of new Equipment).

-(d) Voting for decisions under Regulation 23.1.3(c) shall be a two-stage process as follows:
+(d) When a committee considers a recommendation to Council under Regulation 23.1.3(c) shall be a two-stage process as follows:

-Stage 1: any submission must be proposed and seconded by a member of the committee (or if the submission is before Council by a member of Council).
-A member may propose or second more than one submission.
-If a submission is not so proposed and seconded it is deemed rejected.
+Stage 1: any Proposal must be proposed and seconded by a member of the committee.
+A member may propose or second more than one Proposal.
+If a Proposal is not so proposed and seconded it is deemed rejected.

-Stage 2: which selects either one submission from those that have been proposed and seconded in Stage 1, or selects to retain the current Events and Equipment (see Regulation 23.1.6(e)).
+Stage 2: which selects either one Proposal from those that have been proposed and seconded in Stage 1, or selects to retain the current Events and Equipment (see Regulation 23.1.6(e)).

 (e) The Stage 2 procedure is as follows:

-(i) Each voting member of the committee (or Council) shall cast one vote for his or her preferred option from those Stage 2 options which have not so far been rejected.
+(i) Each voting member of the committee shall cast one vote for his or her preferred option from those Stage 2 options which have not so far been rejected.

 (ii) If an option receives more than 50% of votes cast (excluding abstentions), it is selected and the voting process is concluded.